Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/installation.md

 ## Running Docker

+1. Navigate to the root of our directory, `CivicTechJobs/`, in the terminal.
-To run our website and the Docker container, in the terminal at the root directory of our project, `CivicTechJobs/`, enter the command, `docker compose up`, and visit http://localhost:8000/.
-You should now see the front page of our website.
+2. In the terminal enter `docker compose up`.
+3. Visit http://localhost:8000/ and you should see the front page of our website.

 ## Frequently Asked Questions